SimpleMachines/SMF-mods/Responsive-curve/readme-english.txt

 [color=purple][b][size=10pt]Change Log[/size][/b][/color]
 [size=8pt]
-[b]Version 1.0 Beta 4 - May 8 2015[/b]
+[b]Version 1.0 Beta 5 - June 11 2015[/b]
+!
+Resolution range decreased to 720px (it was 780px)
+!
+Resolution range decreased to 240px (it was 300px)
+!
+Small margin changes on main_menu (dropmenu) for small devices (240px-640px) ! index_common_stats now hidden due to template styling (for small devices) !
+Improvements for iPhone 4 (+earlier) users (now they can see menu if they can't before) !
+Keyinfo now back but not fully, posts now showing time_stamp (as requested) !
+A dirty fix added for Simple Portal (don't get your hopes up, can be removed before stable release) !
+Problem with size on wrapper element fixed (fingers crossed :P) [b]Version 1.0 Beta 4 - May 8 2015[/b]
 !
 Stats page (action=stats) blank issue fixed and size increased !
 Unread topic/posts issue fixed